kumpelblase2/skrillax/silkroad-codegen/README.md

 # Specification Codegen

 This takes the specification from `/packet-spec` and generates rust structures, serialization, and deserialization code.
-I chose this instead of just using rust structures directly as this could potentially allow reuse, even in other languages, I'd still have to write (de-)serialization by hand because serde and the like don't (and possibly can't) support what I need, and it's a lot simpler to edit.
+I chose this instead of just using rust structures directly as this could potentially allow reuse, even in other languages.
+Even if I used `Derive` in rust I'd still have to write some (de-)serialization by hand because serde and the like don't (and possibly can't) support what I need.

 There are currently 3 types of items it can handle:

 - Enums
 - Structs
 - Packets